-- so-called Bonuses Collectors, reflecting the achievement of net capital gains targets on the recovery of default and ancillary interest. - The beneficiaries of the Bonus Collectors are identified from among the debtor
+i. so-called Collectors Bonuses, reflecting the achievement of net capital gains targets on the recovery of default and ancillary interest.

-- management Personnel on the basis of specific strategic and business reasons; - ii. so-called Sales Bonus, which are designed to support the achievement of the Bank's commercial and economic-equity objectives, taking into account the actual needs of customers and in line with their risk profile. - Recipients of the Sales Bonus fall under the so-called Relevant Personnel.
-This component of the Variable Remuneration is specifically addressed in the Remuneration Policy for the Relevant Personnel, for Complaints Handling Personnel and for Group credit managers.
+The beneficiaries of the Collectors Bonus are identified from among the debtor management Personnel on the basis of specific strategic and business reasons;

+ii. so-called Sales Bonuses, which are designed to support the achievement of the Bank's commercial and economic-equity objectives, taking into account the actual needs of customers and in line with their risk profile.

+Recipients of the Sales Bonus fall under the so-called Relevant Personnel.
+This component of the Variable Remuneration is specifically addressed in the Remuneration Policy for the Relevant Personnel, for Complaints Handling Personnel and for the Personnel in Charge of Assessing Creditworthiness.